WINTER IN THE FAROE ISLANDS

 In the case of Clear Skies

-As always, check the local forecast and seek advice from a local guide.
-With clear skies, you're all set to enjoy the island’s scenic village paths or take the ferry to more remote islands.
+Drop all plans and head outside for the day!
+As always, check the local forecast.
+With clear skies, you can enjoy the island’s scenic village paths or hop on a ferry to the more remote islands.
 A road trip is also ideal, letting you cover a lot of ground for one day.

 In the case of Rain